realm/realm-core/README.md

-Tightdb
+TightDB
 =======

-This README file explains how to build and install the Tightdb core library.
+This README file explains how to build and install the TightDB core library.

 Prerequisites
 -------------

-To build the Tightdb core library, you need the standard set of build tools.
+To build the TightDB core library, you need the standard set of build tools.
 This includes a C/C++ compiler and GNU make.
-Tightdb is thoroughly tested with both GCC and Clang.
+TightDB is thoroughly tested with both GCC and Clang.
 It is known to work with GCC 4.2 and newer, as well as with Clang 3.0 and newer.

-If you are going to modify the Tightdb core library, you will need Cheetah for Python (http://www.cheetahtemplate.org).
+If you are going to modify the TightDB core library, you will need Cheetah for Python (http://www.cheetahtemplate.org).
 It is needed because some source files are generated.